jstolarek/ldjam-46/README.md

 A Ludum Dare 46 entry.
 Theme: keep it alive.

-It was just a stroll in the park until bloodthirsty pigeons starting attacking.
-Now you have to keep yourself alive!
+For It this was just a stroll in the park until bloodthirsty pigeons starting attacking him.
+Now you have to keep It alive!
 Kill the pigeons by throwing stones.
-Throw them some breadcrumbs to temporarily stop them from following you.
-You have an unlimited number of stones but only three portions of breadcrumbs.
+Throw them some breadcrumbs to temporarily stop them from following It.
+It has an unlimited number of stones but only three portions of breadcrumbs.
-Walking over rocks will slow you down, so be careful.
+Walking over rocks will slow It down, so be careful.

 Controls